rxleska/COMS-418-Voronoi-Generator/Project/README.md

     - x/X: print out the current Delaunay Triangulation as a DCEL.
     - c/C: display the current Voronoi Diagram using OpenGL.
     - v/V: display the current Delaunay Triangulation using OpenGL.

+# MY PROVIDED TEST CASES

+In the folder labeled myTestCases I have provided 4 test cases that I have created.
+The test cases are as follows:

+1. provided.txt - uses the five points provided as an example source in the project description (integers)

+2. hexagon.txt - uses 6 points in a hexagon shape (floats)

+3. heptagon.txt - uses 7 points in a heptagon shape (floats)

+4. 100Points.txt - is a random set of 100 points generated using a python script (integers)

+5. 5colin1below.txt - 5 colinear points with one point below the line (integers)

+6. 5colinear.txt - 5 colinear points (integers)

+By default the program will read from sites.txt, but you can specify the file you want to read from by passing the filename as an argument when running the program.
+For example, to run the program with the hexagon.txt file you would run the following command:

+./run myTestCases/hexagon.txt